privacyidea/privacyidea-credential-provider/doc/installation.rst

 Configure the privacyIDEA Authentication Server ...............................................

-In the next step, you can configure the communitcation to the privacyIDEA Authentication Server.
+In the next step, you can configure the communication to the privacyIDEA Authentication Server.
 The credential provider and the server communicate via the REST API */validate/check*.